scala/scala-lang/_posts/2025-06-04-release-notes-3.7.1.md

 ---
 Scala 3.7.1 is now available!

-The first patch release of Scala 3.7 series introduces multiple bug-fixes, reduces ammount of false-positive in linters and adds support new version of the JDK.
+The first patch release of Scala 3.7 series introduces multiple bug-fixes, reduces the amount of false-positives in linters and adds support for a new version of the JDK.

 # Highlights of the release